deway-developpement/DevOps/README.md

 # DevOps

 GitHub space for DevOps project

-Depending on your host machine's OS, start one of the commands:
-- `vagrant up windows`
+Start one of the commands to create and run the VM:

-- Or `vagrant up macos`
+- `vagrant up`